-IN WITNESS WHEREOF, the parties hereto have signed this Contract Document effective as of July 1, 2014.
+IN WITNESS WHEREOF, the parties hereto have signed this Contract Document effective as of July 1, 2022.

-Pacific Maritime

-Association

-on behalf of its members
+Pacific Maritime Association on behalf of its members

-International Longshore and Warehouse Union on behalf of itself and each and all of its longshore locals in California, Oregon, and Washington and all employees performing work under the scope, terms, and conditions of this Agreement.
+/s/ James McKenna /s/ Stephen J. Hennessey /s/ Michael Wechsler /s/ William Bartelson International Longshore and Warehouse Union on behalf of itself and each and all of its longshore locals in California, Oregon, and Washington and all employees performing work under the scope, terms, and conditions of this Agreement.

-/s/ James McKenna /s/ Craig E. Epperson /s/ Stephen J. Hennessey /s/ Michael Wechsler
+/s/ William E. Adams /s/ Cam Williams /s/ Frank Ponce De Leon